2

 Estimated PSA 10 Value: $25

-Mark McGwire was one of the game's hottest players in the early '90s because of his constant display of amazing power.
+Mark McGwire was one of the game's hottest players in the early '90s because of his constant display of power and towering drives.

 Consider his 1987 season, for example, when he hit 49 home runs, drove in 118 runs and boasted a slugging percentage of .618.